ruricolist/spinneret/README.md

   the trade-off between 90% convenience and 10% correctness Spinneret is on the side of convenience.

 - Bilingual.
-Spinneret (after load `spinneret/ps`) has the same semantics in Lisp and Parenscript.
+Spinneret (after loading `spinneret/ps`) has the same semantics in Lisp and Parenscript.

 HTML generation with Spinneret looks like this: